Running Heavy Geoprocessing in Background Without Freezing UI

 # Optional: Connect to custom signal for UI feedback

-task.processing_complete.connect(lambda path, success:
+task.processing_complete.connect(lambda geoms, success:

 QgsApplication.taskManager().addTask(task)